phr34k0/proxmark3/Installation_Instructions/Windows-Installation-Instructions.md

 If you receive gcc errors using v3.1 during build, use and download v2.2.
 This may assist.
 ---
 ## Manual Installation
+Install required drivers for your windows installation.
+You can find out how to do this here:

 Install github

 clone the required proxspace repo.